iSame7/Marvel/README.md

 |   +-- ListViewTests.swift
 ```

-**AppDependencies** : Contains the code that responsible for VIPER module configuration.
+**AppDependencies** : Contains the code that is responsible for VIPER's module configuration.

 **Common** : Contains common behavior between VIPER modules like RootWireframe, all modules wireframes use this RootWireframe.